Array§

 mean(data: number[]): number

-Returns the mean of an array of numbers, or NaN
+Returns the mean of an array of numbers, or NaN if the array is empty.

 Source§meanWith<I extends any[]>(